Elimination Chamber (2011)

-The 2011 Elimination Chamber (known as No Way Out in Germany) was the second Elimination Chamber professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on February 20, 2011, at the Oracle Arena in Oakland, California.
+The 2011 Elimination Chamber (known as No Way Out in Germany) was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the second Elimination Chamber and took place on February 20, 2011, at the Oracle Arena in Oakland, California, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
 This was the last Elimination Chamber held under the first brand extension, which ended in August, but was reinstated in July 2016.

 The concept of the event was that the two main event matches occurred in the Elimination Chamber.
 The main event was Raw's Elimination Chamber match, in which John Cena defeated CM Punk, John Morrison, R-Truth, Randy Orton, and Sheamus to become the number one contender for the WWE Championship at WrestleMania XXVII.
 In SmackDown's Elimination Chamber match, Edge retained the World Heavyweight Championship against Big Show, Drew McIntyre, Kane, Rey Mysterio, and Wade Barrett.
 On the undercard, The Corre (Justin Gabriel and Heath Slater) defeated Santino Marella and Vladimir Kozlov to win the WWE Tag Team Championship, and The Miz retained the WWE Championship against Jerry Lawler.

 The event received 212,000 buys, lower than the 287,000 buys that the previous year's event received.

 Production

 Background

-In 2010, World Wrestling Entertainment (WWE) held an event titled Elimination Chamber as a gimmick pay-per-view that replaced their previous event, No Way Out.
-The concept of the show was that the two main event matches were contested inside the Elimination Chamber, with Raw's WWE Championship and SmackDown's World Heavyweight Championship, respectively, at stake in each.
+In 2010, World Wrestling Entertainment (WWE) held a professional wrestling event titled Elimination Chamber as a pay-per-view (PPV) that replaced their previous event, No Way Out.
+The concept of the event was that the two main event matches were contested inside the Elimination Chamber, with Raw's WWE Championship and SmackDown's World Heavyweight Championship, respectively, at stake in each.
 The following year, WWE scheduled a second event to be held on February 20, 2011, at the Oracle Arena in Oakland, California, thus establishing Elimination Chamber as a recurring pay-per-view.
-It featured wrestlers from the Raw and SmackDown brands.
+It featured wrestlers from the Raw and SmackDown brand divisions.

 The Elimination Chamber name was chosen by a fan poll, however, the inaugural show was promoted as "No Way Out" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.
 For 2011, it was renamed to "No Escape" for the German broadcast.